 One Community is creating eco-future design templates covering sustainable and replicable approaches to food, energy, housing, education, for-profit and non-profit economic design, social architecture, fulfilled living, global stewardship practices, and more.
 Everything we create is open source and free-shared and modularly replicable.
-Combined, these components will be used to build a global collaboration of teacher/demonstration hubs to help others further duplicate and improve these designs.
+Combined, these components will be used to build a global collaboration of teacher/demonstration hubs to help others further duplicate and improve these eco-future designs.

 Click on each icon to be taken to the corresponding Highest Good hub page.